AxisArch/Axis/README.md

 - [ ] Full-feature support for KUKA robots

 ## Installation
 The latest release version of Axis can be installed using the MSI installer.
-This will copy Axis to your Grasshopper libraries folder along with a library of user objects and all necessry dependency files.
+This will copy Axis to your Grasshopper libraries folder along with a library of user objects and all necessary dependency files.
+To install Axis manually, start by downloading the

 ## Building From Source
 To build the solution from source, you need to first change the following project variables: